polyphony-chat/docs/docs/Protocol Specifications/core.md

 actor aa as Alice A
 actor ab as Alice B
-participant sc as Server C
+participant sc as Server "C" with stored<br/>messages from Alice A

-aa->>sc: Request allow message re-signing for Alice B sc->>aa: List of keys to verify + challenge string aa->>sc: Completed challenge for each key on the list sc->>sc: Verify challenge, unlock re-signing for Alice B ab->>sc: Request message re-signing for Alice A's messages sc->>ab: List of old messages (including old signatures + certificates) ab->>ab: Verify that Server C has not tampered with messages // TODO: How? ab->>ab: Re-sign messages with own keys ab->>sc: Send new messages sc->>sc: Verify that only FID and signature related fields have changed
+aa->>sc: Request allow message re-signing for Alice B sc->>aa: List of keys to verify + challenge string (Key trial) aa->>sc: Completed challenge for each key on the list sc->>sc: Verify challenge, unlock re-signing for Alice B ab->>sc: Request message re-signing<br/>for Alice A's messages sc->>ab: List of old messages<br/>(including old signatures + certificates) ab->>ab: Verify that Server C has not<br/>tampered with messages by<br/>checking old signatures with own keys ab->>ab: Re-sign messages with own keys ab->>sc: Send new messages sc->>sc: Verify that only FID and signature related fields have changed
 ```

 *Fig. 7: Sequence diagram depicting the re-signing procedure.*

+Actors must not be able to re-sign messages, to which they cannot prove signature-key ownership of.
+Servers must verify the following things:

+- The new signature matches the messages' contents and is valid
+- The ID-Cert corresponding to the new signature is a valid ID-Cert, issued by the correct home
+  server

+The amount of keys that can be used to re-sign messages must not exceed the amount of keys sent in
+the servers' key trial, but can be less.

 ### 7.3 Moving data